trinistr/vector_number/README.md

 > [!NOTE]
 > Be aware that `[]` always returns `0` for "missing" units. `unit?` will return `false` for them.

-## Ruby engine support status

-VectorNumber is developed on MRI (CRuby) but should work on other engines too.
-- TruffleRuby: there are some minor differences in behavior, but otherwise works as expected.
-- JRuby: significant problems, but may work, currently not tested.
-- Other engines: untested, but should work, depending on compatibility with MRI.

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests, `rake rubocop` to lint code and check style compliance, `rake rbs` to validate signatures or just `rake` to do everything above.
 There is also `rake steep` to check typing, and `rake docs` to generate YARD documentation.